Writing has taken me on a wild ride over the past decade.

 Itchy feet compelled me to swap Queensland politics for freelancing in 2013, when I made a small move to the opposite side of the world and adopted Spain as my home for the next four years.

-Now I’m back in South Australia, still writing and still thoroughly fascinated by people who live in ways that are considered strange or unusual by broader society.
+Now I’m back in South Australia, still writing (albeit only occasionally now) and still thoroughly fascinated by people who live in ways that are considered strange or unusual by broader society.

 Reporting on the 2011 Queensland floods.